callmenick/callmenick.github.io/content/_index.md

 ![Me](/img/me2.jpg)

-My motherland is Trinidad & Tobago, but Vancouver, Canada has been home since Jan 2017.
+Trinidad & Tobago is my motherland, but Vancouver, Canada has been the place I call home since Jan 2017.
 Currently, I'm building the future with [Axiom Zen](https://www.axiomzen.co/) and bringing the island vibes to the kitty den with [CryptoKitties](https://www.cryptokitties.co/).

 Looking for my tech blog? {{% link to="/dev" %}}Check it out here.{{% /link %}}